-As computer technology in the field of health occupations continues to become more popular, computers will be used in this course.
-All students must have access to computers, webcams, microphones, and printers.
-Some may be available on the South Plains College campus.
-Students will be expected to utilize computers to access assignments, classroom resources, Zoom Meetings, and possibly exams.
+As computer technology in the field of health occupations continues to become more popular, computers will be used in this course for several assignments.
+All students have access to computers and printers on the South Plains College campus.
+Students will be expected to utilize computers to access assignments and classroom resources.
 All registered students are supplied with a working email account from South Plains College.
 The use of TikTok is prohibited on SPC devices and Wi-Fi.
 TikTok may not be used for online assignments.